Spanish wine regions

 Woman and man on horse toast with wine

-Jerez, part of Spain's Sherry Triangle*, is the birthplace of Sherry wine, a drink steeped in history and tradition.
-Even Shakespeare praised Sherry, proving its influence has lasted for centuries.
+Jerez, part of Spain’s famed Sherry Triangle, is the historic birthplace of Sherry wine—a drink praised even by Shakespeare and deeply rooted in Spanish tradition.

 Málaga